 To learn more about the causes of impacted stool, see: what causes fecal impaction.

-- Cleanse your colon: Oxygen colon cleanse (Oxy-Powder ®) as its name suggests, releases oxygen in the entire digestive tract and intestines to soften and loosen dry impacted stool and hard waste buildup so they can be flushed out naturally by the body through normal bowel movements.
+- Oxygen colon cleanse (Oxy-Powder ®) releases oxygen in the entire digestive tract and intestines to soften and loosen dry impacted stool and hard waste buildup so they can be flushed out naturally by the body through normal bowel movements.
 Unlike laxatives and other medicine for hard stool, oxygen colon cleanse works in a completely natural and safe way.
 It doesn’t force your body to make a bowel movement or cause laxative dependency.
 For this reason, oxygen colon cleanse is considered safer and more effective than fiber, herbal laxatives or osmotic laxatives and is the preferred choice of many natural health practitioners.
-To learn more about using oxy-powder for dry impacted stool, see:
+Learn More.

 - Enema for impacted stool: Using enema for impacted stool works by injecting liquids into the lower part of the colon through the rectum in order to release trapped stool and waste.
 This typically triggers one or more bowel movements, helping to flush out the trapped stool and waste.
 If are familiar with enemas, doing water enema may provide a quick relief.
 On the other hand, if you have never done enemas before, you may want to consider other less invasive options.
 Doing enemas properly requires practice where you learn how your body responds to the process, and adjust it based on your experience.
 Doing enema for the first time when you are desperately looking for a quick hard stool relief, may not provide you the results you are looking for.